Porting Applications using Recipes

 Redox forks

-It's possible that some not ported crate have a Redox fork with patches, you can search the crate name here, generally the Redox patches stay in the redox branch or redox-version branch that follow the crate version.
+It's possible that some not ported crate have a Redox fork with patches, you can search the crate name on the Redox GitLab, generally the Redox patches stay in the redox branch or redox-version branch that follow the crate version.

 To use this Redox fork on your Rust program, add this text on the end of the Cargo.toml in the program source code: